 As a demonstration, we applied MrTADFinder to analyze Hi-C data of hES cell from [8].
 Figure 2A shows a particular snapshot of the contact map (for chromosome 10) and its alignment with the identified TADs.
 In general, the TADs displayed agree well with the apparent block structures in the contact map.
 Of particular interest is the choice of γ that capture various length scales in domains organization.
 As shown in Figure 2A, when γ increases, a large TAD breaks into a few small TADs.
 On the other hand, a few large TADs merge together to form an even larger TAD as the value of γ is lowered.
 Statistically speaking, γ quantifies to what extent do we accept the enrichment of empirical contact frequency over the expectation.
 As γ increases, only matrix elements close to the diagonal contribute positively to the objective function.
 Therefore, in general, the size of TADs decreases (see Figure 2B) and the number of TADs increases (see Figure 2C).
-For example, when γ =2.25, there are about 2600 TADs in hES cells with a median size of roughly 1Mb.
+For example, when γ =1.0, there are about 1000 TADs in hES cells with a median size of 3Mb.
+When γ =2.25, the number of TADs increases to 2600 and the median size is roughly 1Mb.